 We know how to fight for you in court.
 Wrongful death trials can be painful for family members.
 They require a careful examination of the accident and they’ll require a strong record that documents the details of the claim.
 If the people responsible for your loved one’s death won’t settle, you may have to go to court to get the compensation that you need.
 Our lawyers are prepared to fight for you in court if that’s what it takes.

 Contact our Wrongful Death Attorney in Hampton Now

 Grief, anger, and sorrow can all be overwhelming when you lose a loved one.
 When you’ve suffered the sudden loss of a close relative, it takes time to heal.
 A wrongful death claim can provide you with the compensation you need to rebuild your lives.
 Focus on yourself and your family.
 Leave the claim to us.

 The attorneys at Ruloff, Swain, Haddad, Morecock, Talbert & Woodward, P.C. have represented clients in wrongful death claims for over 30 years.
 We are compassionate and experienced lawyers who have built our reputation by representing our clients with strength, integrity, and understanding.
 We work on a contingency fee, meaning we no do get paid if your case is not settled.
-If you have lost a loved one in an accident in Portsmouth, we’ll work to get you the compensation and the justice you deserve.
+If you have lost a loved one in an accident, we’ll work to get you the compensation and the justice you deserve.
 Contact us today for a free consultation.